-- When working with time series, you'll encounter a wide range of domainspecific data representation techniques - For instance, Fourier transform, which consists of expressing a series of values in terms of a superposition of waves of different frequencies.
-The Fourier transform can be highly valuable when preprocessing any data that is primarily characterized by its cycles and oscillations - In the context of deep learning, Fourier analysis and other domain-specific representations can be useful as a form of feature engineering, a way to prepare data before training a model on it, to make the job of the model easier - There are various statistical models and methods for time series
+- When working with time series, you'll encounter a wide range of domainspecific data representation techniques - For instance, the Fourier transform consists of expressing a series of values in terms of a superposition of waves of different frequencies.
+The Fourier transform can be highly valuable when preprocessing any data that is primarily characterized by its cycles and oscillations - Other feature engineering may include the lag feature, moving average, extract trend component, rolling windows statistics, etc. - There are various statistical models and methods for time series